Syria security forces arrest leading activist in Damascus

 Hussein, an opponent of Syrian President Bashar al-Assad, told Reuters that activist Yara Badr was also detained in the raid.

-Darwich, head of the Syrian Center for Media and Freedom of Expression, has been active in documenting human rights violations committed by Syrian forces in the 11-month revolt against Assad.
+Darwich, head of the Syrian Centre for Media and Freedom of Expression, has been active in documenting human rights violations committed by Syrian forces in the 11-month revolt against Assad.

 He was detained last year after taking part in a protest to demand the release of political prisoners.